Remnel831/Blender-Assets/README.md

 # Blender Geo Nodes

-A collection of 9 nodes that you may use in your project to make awesome effects.
+A collection of 9 nodes that you may use in your project to make effects.

 # How to use the Geo Nodes